 Here are my tips for perfecting satin stitch.

 Starting in the middle or widest part of your shape should make it easier to keep your stitches parallel across the whole shape.

 Satin stitch is best used for filling small areas in your embroidery.
 If your stitches get too long, they won’t sit nicely next to each other and you’ll probably see some gaps in your stitching.
 For larger areas that you want to solidly fill, long and short stitch or laid work are good alternatives.
-I’ll be adding tutorials for these stitches soon!
+Or maybe you’ll be inspired by some of my other stitch tutorials!